facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 The rewrite also improves error reporting, particularly for JavaScript crashes at startup, and reducing crashes from undefined behavior.
 If crashes occur, the new [React Native DevTools](/docs/next/react-native-devtools) simplify debugging and support the New Architecture.

-The legacy bridge remains for backward compatibility to support gradual migration to the New Architecture.
+The bridge remains for backward compatibility to support gradual migration to the New Architecture.
 In the future, we will remove the bridge code completely.

 ### Gradual Migration